shleeen/robotic-systems-assessment2/README.md

 # robotic-systems-assessment2
+The coursework for unit EMATM0053 Robotic Systems at University of Bristol.

-# how to read data from the serial monitor
+# To read data from the serial monitor:
-* make sure serial monitor is closed
+* make sure Arduino serial monitor is closed
-* run
+* then run-
 ```
 python read_serial_data.py
 ```
-* data will be saved in the csv file called serial_data.csv
+The data will be saved in the csv file called serial_data.csv.

-# TO-DO
-* python serial reading:
-- deal with rewriting the file... or should it append data, should it create a new file everytime?